burrt/compsci-docs/_v1/world-wide-web-notes.md

 ## How the browser works

-A summary of the different steps of what happens when you nevigate to a website.
+A summary of the different steps of what happens when you navigate to a website.

 ### 1. Hostname Resolution